-Function's Prototype Description
+Description

-int isalpha(int c) If the character is a letter the function re-

-turns a nonzero value.
+If the character is a letter the function returns a nonzero value.
 Otherwise it returns

 zero.

-int isdigit(int c) If the character is a digit the function returns
+If the character is a digit the function returns

 a nonzero value.
 Otherwise it returns zero.

-int isspace(int c) If the character is a whitespace the function
+If the character is a whitespace the function

 returns a nonzero value.
 Otherwise is returns

 zero.

-int islower(int c) If the character is a lowercase letter the func-

-tion returns a nonzero value.
+If the character is a lowercase letter the function returns a nonzero value.
 Otherwise it

 returns zero.

-int isupper(int c) If the character is an uppercase letter the
+If the character is an uppercase letter the

 function returns a nonzero value.
 Otherwise

 is returns zero.

-Implementation Example
+Single Character Operations Implementation Example

-Most of the functions introduced in the previous slides is easy to implement.
+Most of the functions introduced in the previous slides are easy to implement.
 Following is a function that takes a character as an argument and if it's a letter the function returns it after altering its case.
-To understand how it works it is enough to know that the ASCII codes of corresponding lowercase and uppercase letters differ by the value of the sixth bit $(2^5 = 32)$.
+To understand how it works it is enough to know that the ASCII codes of corresponding lowercase and uppercase letters differ by the value of the sixth bit ( $2^5 = 32$ ).
 For the uppercase letters it is cleared (its value is zero) and for the lowercase letters it is set (its value is one).

 '''

 char set_upper_or_lower(char input)

+'''

+'''

 {

 if((input>='a'&&input<='z')||(input>='A'&&input<='Z'))

 input ^= 32;

 return input;

 }

 '''